PaPa31/four-letters/README.md

 	echo "alias clea='cat ~/four-letters/clea'">>~/.bashrc
 	echo "alias repo='cat ~/four-letters/repo'">>~/.bashrc

-Now, if you type in your shell, for exemple:
+Now, if you type in your shell one of the shortcuts, for example:

 	giii